MicrosoftDocs/cpp-docs/docs/ide/vcpp-directories-property-page.md

 For Linux projects, see [VC++ Directories (Linux C++)](../linux/prop-pages/directories-linux.md).

+If you are not familiar with *project properties* in Visual Studio, you might find it helpful to first read [Working with project properties](working-with-project-properties.md).

 When you use Visual Studio to create a project, it inherits certain directories from the default values for the project type.
+These values come from some place other than your project file, such as [MSBuild](../build/msbuild-visual-cpp-overview.md) shared properties or system defaults.
 You can override those defaults by adding a new path in the dialog.
 The following illustration shows the dialog for the Library paths:

  ![Show Library Directories](media/vcppdir_libdir.png "Dialog to add or remove library paths")

 Use this dialog to add, remove or change the search order of the paths in the currenct project.
 Don't try to manually set these in the project file.

 As shown above, many of the inherited paths are given as macros.
 To examine the current value of a macro, in the right pane of the **VC++ Directories** page, select a row—for example, **Library Directories**—choose the down-arrow button on the right, choose **Edit**.

  ![Edit Library Directories](media/vcppdir_libdir_edit.png "Dialog to edit library paths")